Rosalind Goodrich Bates

-Rosalind Goodrich Bates (July 29, 1894 – November 14, 1961) was an American lawyer and clubwoman, based in Los Angeles, California.
+Rosalind Anita Goodrich Boido (July 29, 1894 – November 14, 1961) was an American lawyer and clubwoman, based in Los Angeles, California.
 She was a trial attorney who practiced international law and served as a Judge Pro Tem (temporary position as a judge) in the Los Angeles Superior Court.
 She was a founder and president of the International Federation of Women Lawyers (FIDA).

 Early life and education

 Rosalind Anita Goodrich Boido was born in 1894, in Sonsonate, El Salvador, the daughter of Norberto Lorenzo Boido Basozabal and Rosa Meador Goodrich Boido.
 Her father was born in Mexico and her mother was from Texas.
 Both parents were physicians; her mother was also active as a suffragist and temperance worker in Arizona.

 Rosalind Goodrich attended the University of Arizona, and graduated from the University of Oregon, where she earned a bachelor's degree in 1917 and a master's degree in 1918.
 She earned a law degree from Southwestern Law School in Los Angeles and passed the California bar in 1926, and was one of the first Latina lawyers in the United States.
 Certain sources identify Bates as the first licensed Latina lawyer in California.
 Despite her heritage, though, Bates did not self-identify as Mexican American or Latina during her lifetime.